stefankarlsson1230/Lexicon-01-CSharp-Basics-Assignment-3/README.md

 - Play the music while it prints the verses.
 [Link to wikipedia](https://en.wikipedia.org/wiki/99_Bottles_of_Beer)

 ## My Comments
-- To write the numbers in plain text was not too hard with the help of some string arrays.
+- Writing the numbers in plain text was not too hard with the help of some string arrays.
-- To get the music to play was more of a hassle:
+- Getting the music to play was more of a hassle:
-	- The only soundfile in the link was a .ogg file and to make this play I had do add the Nuget packages NAudio and NAudio.Vorbis
+	- The only soundfile in the link was an .ogg file and to make this play I had to add the Nuget packages NAudio and NAudio.Vorbis
 	- I had some problems with the application not finding the .ogg file.
-This I solved by setting the properties on the .ogg file to "Build Action: Content" and "Copy to Output
+This was solved by setting the properties on the .ogg file to "Build Action: Content" and "Copy to Output
 	Directory: Copy always".
 The application could not find the file because it was not in the correct directory after building.
-	- I would have liked the music to loop while the text was written out, but there does not seem to be a simple solution to this, so instead I just slowed down the output of the text somewhat whith Thread.Sleep(75).
+	- I would have liked the music to loop while the text was written out, but there doesn't seem to be a simple solution to this, so instead I just slowed down the output of the text somewhat whith Thread.Sleep(75).
 Not the prettiest solution.
 	- I use "using" on the music player/reader to clean up memory.